tskit-dev/msprime/docs/cli.rst

 be useful for legacy applications, where it can be used as a drop-in replacement for :command:`ms`.
 This interface is not recommended for new applications, particularly if the simulated trees are required as part of the output as Newick is very inefficient.
-The :ref:`Python API <sec_api>` is the recommended interface, providing direct access to the structures used within ``msprime``.
+The Python API is the recommended interface, providing direct access to the structures used within ``msprime``.